- MD: UCLA Center for Health Services

 - Chief Residency/Residency: UCLA Center for Health Services

 - Educating New Physicians: Affiliated Assistant Professor at Oregon Health & Science University

-Bud Pierce grew up part of a close-knit family in a farming community outside an Air Force Base where his father served as an enlisted airman.
+Bud grew up as part of a close-knit family in a farming community outside an Air Force Base where his father served as an enlisted airman.
 Dr. Pierce has always been an adventurer who relishes new and difficult challenges.
-After his second year of medical school he took a leave of absence from graduate school.
+After his second year of medical school, he took a leave of absence from graduate school.
 Six years later, he graduated with a Ph.D. in experimental pathology from UCLA.

 During that time, he wanted to serve in the military; he wanted to find out if he was tough enough to be a Marine.
 So he enlisted and went to boot camp, graduated, and served as an active Marine Reservist during his six years of graduate school.